2023 Atlantic hurricane season: Systems

-Unnamed subtropical storm
+Unnamed subtropical storm (01L)

 An amplified mid-latitude deep-layer trough moved offshore the East Coast of the United States on January 14.
 After becoming cutoff from polar flow to the north, the trough decelerated and developed some convection, due to cold air aloft resulting in high atmospheric instability and sea surface temperatures around 68–70 F over the Gulf Stream.
 A non-tropical low-pressure area formed on January 15.
 Although the NHC assessed the system as unlikely to transition into a tropical or subtropical cyclone in their special tropical weather outlook issued on the following day, it became a subtropical storm around 12:00 UTC about 300 nmi southeast of Nantucket, Massachusetts, with sustained winds of 60 mph (95 km/h).
 The system then intensified, peaking with maximum sustained winds of 70 mph (110 km/h) early on January 17.
 Thereafter, some weakening occurred as the cyclone moved away from the Gulf Stream.
 At 12:45 UTC on January 17, it made landfall at Louisbourg, Nova Scotia, with winds of 50 mph (85 km/h), then soon became a post-tropical low, before dissipating over far eastern Quebec the next day.
+While the system was initially not declared to be a subtropical cyclone, NHC reanalysis on May 11 found it briefly attained subtropical cyclone status.

 The most intense winds related to the storm remained offshore, limiting impacts on land.
 The subtropical storm was located within a broader storm system that brought snowfall to parts of coastal New England, including up to 4.5 in in portions of Massachusetts, with 3.5 in of snow in Boston.
 Wind gusts ranging from 45–55 mph (75–90 km/h) occurred in eastern Plymouth County, downing some trees.
 In Nova Scotia, the storm brought wind gusts of near 68 mph to Sable Island.